mxiamxia/aws-apm-action/README.md

 ## ✨ Features

-With a one-time setup of Application Observability for AWS Action workflow for your GitHub repository, developers can:
+With a one-time setup of Application observability for AWS Action workflow for your GitHub repository, developers can:

 1. **Troubleshoot Production Issues**: Investigate and fix production problems using live telemetry and SLO data from AWS Application Signals via MCP
 2. **Application Observability Enablement Assistance**: Get help enabling Application Signals with integrated Application Signals MCP and domain knowledge as context